suztomo/gcloud-mcp/README.md

 ```
 {
    "run_gcloud_command" : {
        "denylist" : [
            "bms",
            "deploy delete"
        ]
    }
 }
 ```

-In order for the MCP server the utilize the configuration file, the user needs to edit their `gemini-extension.json` that is produced by `gcloud-mcp` init to include the files.
+In order for the MCP server to utilize the configuration file, the user needs to edit their `gemini-extension.json` that is produced by `gcloud-mcp` init to include the files.
 The path to the configuration file _MUST_ be an absolute path.

 _Example gemini-extension.json file with config file argument_

 ```
 {
  "name": "@google-cloud/gcloud-mcp",
  "version": "0.1.0",
  "description": "Enable MCP-compatible AI agents to interact with Google Cloud.",
  "contextFileName": "GEMINI.md",
  "mcpServers": {
    "gcloud": {
    "command": "gcloud-mcp",
    "args" : [
    "--config",
    "~/{absolute_path}/config.json"
    ]
    }
  }
 }
 ```

-gcloud-MCP supports all gcloud commands by default but some commands poses as a security threat.
+gcloud-MCP supports all gcloud commands by default but some commands pose a security threat.
 Any command that can open an unrestricted SSH tunnel will be blocked.

 ## 💫 Other Google Cloud MCP Servers